cannam/repoint/README.md

 directory contains only third-party code, and that one could safely delete the entire directory and run Vext again to recreate it.

-Libraries are listed in the `libs` object in the config file.
+Libraries are listed in the `libraries` object in the config file.
 Each library has a key, which is the local name (a single directory or relative path) it will be checked out to within the external-library directory.
 Properties of a library may include

  * `vcs` - The version control system to use.
 Must be one of the recognised set of names, currently `hg` (Mercurial) or `git`.